Employment Relations Authority Officer

 Tō tūranga i roto i te Manatū – Your place in the Ministry

-The Authority Officer position reports to the ERA Support Manager, Business Advisory Services, Employment Services Branch in the Te Whakatairanga Service Delivery group.
+The Authority Officer position reports into the ERA Support Manager, Regulatory and Advisory Services within the Employment Services branch.
+The branch sits within the Te Whakatairanga Service Delivery group.

 To mātou aronga – What we do for Aotearoa New Zealand